4 steps to a growth mindset for teams

 Carol Dweck, a leading educational psychologist, defines a growth mindset as a set of beliefs and attitudes which encourage people to seek out challenges and use failures as lessons to be learnt from.
-People with a growth mindset are open to change, an attribute which shouldn’t be undervalued during a pandemic.
+People with a growth mindset are open to change, an attribute which has been hugely valuable during the pandemic.

-Whichever scenario your team finds itself in, we are all going to have to adapt to changes in the workplace, and that also means making mistakes.
-We believe this learning mindset is fundamental to thriving in the workplace, and it’s deeply embedded into Lane4’s culture.
+Whatever scenario your team finds itself in, we are all adapting to changes in the workplace, and inevitably people will make mistakes.
+At Lane4, we believe that a willingness to make and learn from mistakes is fundamental to thriving in the workplace.
 We spoke to Andrew Gillespie, a Senior Consultant at Lane4 with a Masters in organisational psychology.
-He gave us four steps which will help your team adopt a growth mindset.
+He gave us four steps which will help managers nurture a growth mindset in their teams.